-Estimated audit settlements, if any, are recorded as a reduction of premium revenue in our consolidated statements of comprehensive income, based upon available information.
+Estimated audit settlements, if any, are recorded as a reduction of premium revenue in our condensed consolidated statements of income, based upon available information.
 However, we are awaiting additional guidance from CMS regarding the benchmark audit data in the government fee-for-service program and the identification of our specific Medicare Advantage contracts that will be selected for audit.
 Accordingly, we cannot determine whether such audits will have a material adverse effect on our results of operations, financial position, or cash flows.

-At March 31, 2012, our military services business, which accounted for approximately 9% of our total premiums and services revenue for the three months ended March 31, 2012, primarily consisted of the TRICARE South Region contract.
-The original 5-year South Region contract expired on March 31, 2009 and was extended through March 31, 2012.
+At June 30, 2012, our Military services business, which accounted for approximately 5% of our total premiums and services revenue for the six months ended June 30, 2012, primarily consisted of the TRICARE South Region contract.
 On April 1, 2012, we began delivering services under the new TRICARE South Region contract that the Department of Defense TRICARE Management Activity, or TMA, awarded to us on February 25, 2011.
 The new 5-year South Region contract, which expires March 31, 2017, is subject to annual renewals on April 1 of each year during its term at the government's option.

-Humana Inc.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Unaudited
+Humana Inc. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) Unaudited

-Our Medicaid business, which accounted for approximately 2% of our total premiums and services revenue for the three months ended March 31, 2012, consists of contracts in Puerto Rico and Florida, with the vast majority in Puerto Rico.
-Effective October 1, 2010, as amended in May 2011, the Puerto Rico Health Insurance Administration, or PRHIA, awarded us contracts for the East, Southeast, and Southwest regions for a three year term through June 30, 2013.
+Our Medicaid business, which accounted for approximately 2% of our total premiums and services revenue for the six months ended June 30, 2012, consists of contracts in Puerto Rico and Florida, with the vast majority in Puerto Rico.
+Effective October 1, 2010, as amended in May 2011, the Puerto Rico Health Insurance Administration, or PRHIA, awarded us contracts for the East, Southeast, and Southwest regions for a three-year term through June 30, 2013.